pavelshadrin/just-do-it/README.md

 # Just Do It
 ## Sample watchOS app with sports-based workouts

-Supports workouts such as tennis, socces or basketball.
+Supports workouts such as tennis, soccer or basketball.

 Tracks:
 - active calories;